A Hitchin connection on non abelian theta functions for parabolic G-bundles: Introduction

+We now discuss some applications of the main theorem mentioned above.
+Let ${H}$ be a simple algebraic group with nontrivial fundamental group, and let ${\widetilde{H}}$ be its simply connected cover.
+Let $\pi:{M}^{par, rs,0}_{H}\rightarrow S$ be the neutral component of the relative moduli space of regularly stable parabolic $H$ bundles on $\Ccal\to S$ for some fixed parabolic weights $\bm\lambda$, which we assume lift to weights for ${\widetilde{H}}$.
+As before, let $\mathcal{L}_{\bm \lambda, k}$ be the parabolic determinant of cohomology.
+It is natural to ask whether the coherent sheaf $\pi_{*}\mathcal{L}_{\bm \lambda, k}$ carries a projectively flat connection.
+A direct corollary of the main theorem is the following: \begin{corollary} For any simple group ${H}$, the coherent sheaf $\pi_{*}\mathcal{L}_{\bm \lambda, k}$ is locally free and carries a flat projective connection whose symbol is the same that for that for the simply connected cover ${\widetilde{H}}$. \end{corollary}

+Observe that moduli spaces of parabolic bundles are not necessarily Fano, and hence we cannot use a Grauert-Riemenschneider type vanishing theorem as in the nonparabolic case to conclude local freeness via vanishing of higher cohomologies.
+Furthermore, since $H$ is not simply connected, we cannot reconstruct these space via affine Lie algebraic methods.

-Hitchin's construction of a projective connection draws parallels with Welters' work on theta functions for abelian varieties \cite{welters}.
-The starting point is the description of first order deformations of the triple $(M_I,\Lcal^{\otimes k},s)$, where $s\in H^0(M_I,\Lcal^{\otimes k})$, by an element of the first hypercohomology group of the complex $\At(\Lcal^{\otimes k})\to \Lcal^{\otimes k}$ defined by $s$.
+We now briefly recall the earlier constructions of the Hitchin/WZW/TUY connections in the nonparabolic setting.
+Hitchin's construction of a projective connection in the closed (nonparabolic) case draws parallels with Welters' work on theta functions for abelian varieties \cite{welters}.
+The starting point is the description of first order deformations of the triple $(M_I,\Lcal^{\otimes k},s)$, where $s\in H^0(M_I,\Lcal^{\otimes k})$, in terms of the first hypercohomology group of the complex $\At(\Lcal^{\otimes k})\to \Lcal^{\otimes k}$ constructed using $s$.
 Here, $\At(\Lcal)$ denotes the Atiyah algebra of $\Lcal$.
-Though Hitchin's methods were differential geometric in nature, in \cite{VanGeemenDeJong:98}, van Geemen and de Jong reinterpreted the construction in an algebraic manner closer to that of \cite{welters}.
+Though Hitchin's methods were differential geometric in nature, in \cite{VanGeemenDeJong:98} van Geemen and de Jong reinterpreted the construction in an algebraic manner closer to that of \cite{welters}.
 Using this framework, along with the fundamental results of Beilinson-Schechtman \cite{BS88} and Bloch-Esnault \cite{BE}, Baier-Bolognesi-Martens-Pauly \cite{BBMP20} reproduced Hitchin's connection for $G=\SL_r$.
 Moreover, their proof works over fields of positive characteristic, with a few extra assumptions.
-Other algebro-geometric constructions of the Hitchin connection have been given in \cite{Faltings:93, Ran, RamaHitchin}, and by Ginzburg in \cite{Ginzburg}.
-The approach in the present paper is strongly motivated by \cite{BBMP20} and \cite{Ginzburg}.